jruels/ansible-best-practices/labs/playbook-fun/index_new.md

    Note: If your Windows host is on a domain, you can use the `ansible_domain_username` and `ansible_domain_password` parameters instead of `ansible_user` and `ansible_password`.

-3. Save the `inventory.yml` file.

 ### Running the Ansible Playbook
+In the VS Code Explorer pane:

+1. Right Click in the explorer pane
+1..
+Select `New Directory`
-1. Create a new directory named `playbook-fun` and change to the directory.
+1. Create a new directory named `playbook-fun`

-2. Create a new file named `playbook.yml` in the `playbook-fun` directory and open it in your preferred text editor.
+1. Right Click in the explorer pane
+1. Select 'New File'
+1. Enter `playbook.yml` as the name:

-3. Copy the following YAML code to the `playbook.yml` file:
+1. Copy the following YAML code to the `playbook.yml` file:

    ```
    ---